 Dr. Stephanie Wilson: Select Professional Accomplishments and Awards

-- Qualitative Research Consultant, hired by Dr. Lacey N Lagrone of UCHealth as a qualitative expert for data analysis and manuscript preparation
+- Qualitative Research Consultant, hired by Dr. Lacey N Lagrone of UCHealth and CU Anschutz as a qualitative expert for data analysis and manuscript preparation

 - Principle Investigator for the Pelvic Pain Project, a mixed methods investigation of disparities in pelvic pain care in the US

-- Lead research assistant for Weld County Department of Public Health and Environment’s needs assessment “Barriers to Active Living”
+- Data collection, analysis and report writing Weld County Department of Public Health and Environment’s needs assessment “Barriers to Active Living”

 - Principle Investigator for “Giving the Talk,” a qualitative study on stigma, social support, and sexual health disclosure

-- Lead research assistant for program evaluation of “Make TODAY Count!” community health campaign in Weld County, CO
+- Data collection and analysis for program evaluation of “Make TODAY Count!” community health campaign in Weld County, CO

-- Lead research assistant for program evaluation of “Community Care Corps” program for North Colorado Health Alliance
+- Data collection and analysis for program evaluation of “Community Care Corps” program for North Colorado Health Alliance

 - 2020 Recipient of the Association for Applied and Clinical Sociology’s Scholarship Research Creative Arts (SCRA) Award

-- 2019-2020 Recipient of the Water Hirsch Dissertation Research Award (Purdue University)
+- 2019-2020 Recipient of the Water Hirsch Dissertation Research Award from Purdue University

-- Honorable Mention Certificate for the ASA’s Section on Social Psychology Graduate Student Investigator Award (2019)
+- 2019 Honorable Mention for the American Sociological Association’s section on Social Psychology’s Graduate Student Investigator Award

-- 2019 Recipient of the Eichhorn Fellowship in Medical Sociology (Purdue University)
+- 2019 Recipient of the Eichhorn Fellowship in Medical Sociology from Purdue University

 - 2019 Recipient of the Dean Knudsen Ph.D.
-Dissertation Award (Purdue University)
+Dissertation Award from Purdue University